Principles Of Measurement Used By Laser Sensors And Scanners

 For distances of a few inches with high accuracy requirements, “triangulation” sensors measure the location of the spot within the field of view of the detecting element.
 Time of flight sensors derive range from the time it takes light to travel from the sensor to the target and return.
 For very long range distance measurements (up to many miles) “time-of-flight” laser rangefinders using pulsed laser beams are used.
 Modulated Beam Systems use the time light takes to travel to the target and back, but the time for a single round-trip is not measured directly.
 Instead, the strength of the laser is rapidly varied to produce a signal that changes over time.

-TRIANGULATION MEASUREMENT PRINCIPLE
+laser triangulation sensor and the TRIANGULATION MEASUREMENT PRINCIPLE

 The laser beam is projected from the instrument and is reflected from a target surface to a collection lens.
 This lens is typically located adjacent to the laser emitter.
 The lens focuses an image of the spot on a linear array camera (CMOS array).
 The camera views the measurement range from an angle that varies from 45 to 65 degrees at the center of the measurement range, depending on the particular model.
 The position of the spot image on the pixels of the camera is then processed to determine the distance to the target.
 The camera integrates the light falling on it, so longer exposure times allow greater sensitivity to weak reflections.
 The beam is viewed from one side so that the apparent location of the spot changes with the distance to the target.

 The AR600 triangulation displacement sensor is patented and much can be learned by reading the patent (USPTO 6,624,899).